airdata/ansible-role-xml-validation/README.md

 Requirements
 ------------
-You can Install role requierments by starting your playbook like that:
+You can Install role requierments by starting your playbook with:

         ---
         - name: Install roles requirements
           hosts: localhost